ryan-mcclue/ryan-mcclue/src/resume-story-to-get-interview.md

 # Ryan McClue
 Sydney, NSW | 0404316124 | re.mcclue@protonmail.com | github.com/ryan-mcclue | linkedin.com/in/ryan-mcclue/
-OptionalObjective: Low-level programmer interested in embedded systems.
+OptionalObjectiveForEntryLevel: Low-level programmer interested in embedded systems.
+(will need project to show some of skills needed) (don't get hung up on language; just put down and learn in 2-3weeks for interview)

 (reading for 10 seconds, get grasp is strong)
 ### Skills Demonstrated